 If you haven’t begun crafting your tax plan for 2022, get started now.
 You have plenty of time to figure out what options will work best for your business.

-How to confidently approach tax planning: Be proactive and create a tax plan.
+7 Common Tax Mistakes for Entrepreneurs: Be proactive and create a tax plan.
 Try relying on a trusted accountant to help you build a tax plan geared towards saving money and growing your business.

 7. The Most Common Mistake: Doing Your Taxes on Your Own